dimdimbe/stoarray/README.md

-  autosave : true, //save itself after each modification (default: true) defaultValues : [{id: 0, name:'Stuff',count: 1}], //use only if the local storage is empty ignore : false, //ignore data coming from the store when initialize (default false) debug : false //when true, override ignore to true and autosave to false });
+  autosave : true, //save itself after each modification (default: true) defaultValues : [{id: 0, name:'Stuff',count: 1}], //use only if the local storage is empty ignore : false, //ignore data coming from the store when initialize (default false) debug : false, //when true, override ignore to true and autosave to false events : true //emit change event and other (like 'push', etc) events (default: true) });
 ```
 ### Array's Methods